PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provision_intro.md

 The full provisioning process is:

 1. Use the Account Management API to create a developer certificate.
-This step requires the API key obtained above.
+This step requires the API key.

 1. Program the developer certificate to the device.
 It contains: